-Meet Natalie Bacon a blogger who writes about money, career, & lifestyle for young professional women and the creator of TheFinanceGirl.com.
-Today she's sharing her money story with us!
-Natalie had to take out loans to fund her entire undergrad and law school education and as a result, ended up graduating with $206k in student loan debt.
+Meet Natalie Bacon a blogger who writes about money, career, & lifestyle for young professional women.
+Natalie used student loans to fund her entire undergrad and law school education.
+As a result, she ended up graduating with $206k in student loan debt.
 She then she decided law was not for her!
-As of today, she's paid off over 90k of that debt, is focused on getting rid of the rest and is pursuing a new career to become a CFP.
+She's now paid off over $90k of that student debt and is focused on getting rid of the rest.
+She is also is pursuing a new career to become a CFP.
 In her story, Natalie shares her enough is enough moment, her mindset and how she stays motivated!
 I hope you are inspired!

 Instead of thinking "I can't have that."
 I think "how can I make more money and get that one day".

 My "enough is enough" moment came with my career, not with money.
 With my career as a lawyer, I was working from 7 am until 10-11 pm at night on a regular basis.
 I knew I had to quit no matter what it took.
-I didn't want to be a lawyer.
-I had had enough.
+It was clear that I wasn't enjoying my life as a lawyer.
+I had had enough of that lifestyle.

 How much debt did you pay or have you paid off in total?

 I've paid off about $90k in student loan debt so far!
 I put as much money per month as possible toward my loans every month.
-This depends on how much I make from my blog.
-I'm hoping to increase it even more in the future and repay the remaining debt in the next few years.
+My blog is one of my income streams so the exact amount I put as extra towards my student loans depends on how much I make from my blog.
+I'm hoping to increase it even more in the future and repay my remaining student debt over the next few years.

-I am constantly listening to podcasts, reading books, and staying active in masterminds.
-The best way I know how to stay motivated is to surround yourself with motivated people and to constantly learn.
+I am constantly listening to podcasts, reading books, and staying active in mastermind groups.
+The best way I know how to stay motivated is to surround myself with other motivated people and to constantly learn.
 I have a growth mindset and learning is what keeps me motivated.

 How do you manage the days where you just want to go out and spend money?

-I don't come from a scarcity mindset, so if I want to go spend, I refocus my energy.
+I don't come from a scarcity mindset, so if I want to go spend money get something nice for myself, I refocus my energy.
 Instead of thinking "I can't have that" I think "how can I make more money and get that one day".
 When I think about my online business, my thoughts about spending go away.
 I'm so excited to be doing something that I love.
 I know my "why" and my purpose, so material things aren't that important anymore.

 What would be your money advice to your 21-year old self?